mailwatch/mailwatch-docs/_posts/2017-03-23-installing.md

 ### Install & Configure MailWatch

+#### Checking permissions

-* Check the permissions of `/opt/mailwatch/mailscanner/images` and `/opt/mailwatch/mailscanner/images/cache` - they should be ug+rwx and owned by root and in the same group as the web server user (www-data on Debian/Ubuntu or apache on RedHat).
+Check the permissions of `/opt/mailwatch/mailscanner/images` and `/opt/mailwatch/mailscanner/images/cache` - they should be ug+rwx and owned by root and in the same group as the web server user (www-data on Debian/Ubuntu or apache on RedHat).
 The web server user also needs write and read access to /opt/mailwatch/mailscanner/temp.

 ```shell
  $ chown root:apache images